Methodology

 Examination point score and size

 Points are allocated to each of a student’s 16-18 exam results using a scoring system.
-You can find full detail on point scores in the discounting guidance, and how they are calculated in the Practical guide
+You can find full detail on point scores in the discounting guidance (opens in a new tab), and how they are calculated in the Practical guide (opens in a new tab)

 The point scores for level 3 qualification are assigned for each qualification by calculating GCE A level size equivalence using the Guided Learning Hours (GLH) from the Ofqual register and the base points for each grade from the level and grade structure.